 GeneCards Summary for BMPR1A Gene

 BMPR1A (Bone Morphogenetic Protein Receptor Type 1A) is a Protein Coding gene.
-Diseases associated with BMPR1A include Polyposis, Juvenile Intestinal and Polyposis Syndrome, Hereditary Mixed, 2.
-Among its related pathways are DREAM Repression and Dynorphin Expression and Mesodermal Commitment Pathway.
-GO annotations related to this gene include protein homodimerization activity and protein kinase activity.
+Diseases associated with BMPR1A include Juvenile Polyposis Syndrome and Polyposis Syndrome, Hereditary Mixed, 2.
+Among its related pathways are Ectoderm Differentiation and Mesodermal Commitment Pathway.
+Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and protein kinase activity.
 An important paralog of this gene is BMPR1B.